4 Hidden Sources Of Toxic Heavy Metals That Can Harm Your Health

 Cadmium is a toxic heavy metal that has been linked with cancers of the lung, pancreas, breast, prostate, endometrium, and urinary bladder.

 Cigarette smoking, in particular, provides exposure to high levels of cadmium, believed to be due to contaminated soil.
-Recently, cadmium has also been identified in e-cigarettes and those that vape.
+Cadmium has also been identified in e-cigarettes and those that vape.
+A new study also found concentrations of dangerous heavy metals (such as lead and copper) in certain vapors produced by e-cigarettes.
 An effort is now under way in California to label these products as potentially carcinogenic, similar to the labeling required in Canada.

 4. Arsenic in rice.